All in One Guide to Gambling in Utah

 Yes, you could get arrested for gambling online in Utah, but it’s not likely.

 Law enforcement is not too interested in online gambling customers.
-As with
+As with most crimes in the vice category, law enforcement focuses on the businesses providing the illegal activity, rather than their customers.

 Our advice is simple: Obey the laws where you live.